 In addition, each spring the Boise Fire Department sends out a dive team to remove potential hazards – like submerged branches, which can deflate vessels or even snag floaters.
 Once hazards are removed, and the water level is deemed safe, Ada County Parks and Waterways officially opens the river to floaters.
 This typically happens around mid-June or early July.

-The 2020 Boise River float season is scheduled to open at noon on July 1st.
+The 2023 Boise River float season is scheduled to open on Thursday, June 29th!

 Low-Cost Shuttles and Rentals Make Floating the Boise River a Breeze